9 June 2025

 As she reconnects with her ailing estranged father Sully (Scott Patterson) and their community, she also finds herself drawn to Sully’s assistant, Cal (Chad Michael Murray).
 But this isn’t a Hallmark Christmas movie, so while Maggie is stuck doing basic medical meddling whenever the townsfolk need help, she’s biting her nails over when she can go back to brain surgery.
 She paid for those student loans!

-2. The Good Doctor S7
+4. The Good Doctor Season 7

 Dr Shaun Murphy (Freddie Highmore) is a surgeon with autism and Savant syndrome.
 As the final season begins, Shaun and his wife Lea (Paige Spara) are adjusting to being first-time parents.
 Shaun’s mentor Dr Glassman (Aaron Schiff) is battling with the impact of the mini-stroke he had during Season 6, which threatened his career as a neurosurgeon after Shaun exposed him.
 But he’s still taking on extra work as both hospital interim co-president, and grandfather to Shaun’s son.
 And Shaun finds himself reluctantly stepping into a mentor position with Charlie (Kayla Cromer), an autistic medical student.

 Having Charlie onboard highlights the different presentations of autism, and how early diagnosis and support has helped Charlie, compared to Shaun, who was always told that being autistic would hold him back.
-And, oh yeah, there are patients around, too, since all this drama takes place where they like to hang out, cough, and bleed.
+And oh yeah, there are patients around, too, since all this drama takes place where they like to hang out, cough, and bleed.

 This American adaptation of the British medical sitcom of the same name stars Niecy Nash, Laurie Metcalfe, Alex Bortsein and Mel Rodriguez as workers at the Billy Barnes Extended Care Unit of the run-down Mount Palms Memorial Hospital in Long Beach, California.
 The unit is meant to care for the elderly, but the staff are battling daily red tape, with even the decision of who’ll clean up after an incontinence incident requiring reams of paperwork.
 Is it a comedy, or a bleak reflection of life?

-Director of Medicine Dr Jenna James (Laurie Metcalfe) prides herself on her skills as a manager, while actually having the interpersonal skills of a meth-addicted honeybadger.
-Aside from using the patients for research, syphoning off profits to fund her own research and playing fast and loose with the hospice programme, Jenna is charmless, blunt and dismissive (to downright abusive) to the nursing staff and the patients, who’re just career stepping stones to her.
+Director of Medicine Dr Jenna James (Laurie Metcalfe) prides herself on her skills as a manager, while actually having the interpersonal skills of a meth-addicted honey badger.
+Aside from using the patients for research, syphoning off profits to fund her own research and playing fast and loose with the hospice programme, Jenna is charmless, blunt and dismissive (or downright abusive) to the nursing staff and the patients, who’re just career stepping stones to her.
 She’s out there every day making a bad system worse.

 Written and directed by Emmanuel Apea Jr, this drama series explores health inequity in the Ghanaian medical system through the experiences of staff at the Accra Medic hospital.
 Keep your blood pressure monitor handy, because all the doctors are infected with dangerous levels of the drama virus!

-Dr Bafour (Aaron Adatsi) starts a sugar-mommy relationship with a patient.
+Dr Acheampong (Osei Kwame Bentil) was originally brought from abroad to run the hospital.
+But Dr Mohammed (Edward Agyekum Kuffuor) pulled strings, and thanks to his political connections in high places and with rich associates, he snatched the job as hospital head (or superintendent) instead, prompting frequent showdowns between the two doctors.
+Dr Bafour (Aaron Adatsi) starts a sugar mommy relationship with a patient.
 Dr Elorm (Kweku Elliot) loses his heart to both Akua (Desiree Crenstil) and Dr Debbie (Nubuke Gadzekpo).
 And after busy days on the wards, nurse Christiana (Ninette Orleans Thompson) has to go home to a second shift of drama with her currently unemployed and unsupportive husband, David (Daniel Delong), a banker who lost his job due to the financial sector clean-up.

 This South African, Afrikaans-language medical drama series takes us inside the Beyers Naudé Academic Hospital, a state hospital in Johannesburg and the top training hospital in the country.

+As with Grey’s Anatomy, we see the hospital through the personal struggles of newly fledged doctors: GP Elani (Simoné Pretorius), emergency medicine specialist Karima (Carla Classen), and would-be surgeon Fezile (Oros Mampofu).
 Elani comes from a privileged background but finds that having mommy for a lawyer can’t protect her or her patients when she makes a fatal mistake.
 There’s more family drama to come as Fezile’s dad becomes a patient, and Karima falls for her clinical associate Dr Louw van Onselen (David Louw).

 In an effort to be as true to life as possible, the hospital scenes were filmed at the Solomon Stix Morewa Memorial Hospital and the University of the Witwatersrand in Johannesburg.
 The medical storylines are all based on real-life cases, a team of doctors acted as advisers, and trained theatre nurses helped with the filming of the operating scenes.

-In Treatment
+8. In Treatment Season 1-4

 Gabriel Byrne plays psychotherapist Paul Weston in Seasons 1-3 of award-winning HBO drama series In Treatment.
 Dr Weston wants to solve all of his patients’ problems from the comfort of his home.
 And thanks to Gabriel’s cool, calm and collected performance and reassuring voice, you believe he could do it, no matter how kooky the patient (look out for Blair Underwood and Mia Wasikowska), how complex their problems, or how deep their romantic obsession with him goes.
 The issue comes in when Paul starts to doubt his own abilities and “loses patience with his patients”.
 He needs to get therapy himself with his former mentor, psychotherapist Dr Gina Toll (Dianne Wiest).